Pediatric Therapy Services (0-3)

 Every child enrolled in Brighton’s Therapy Services is assigned an Early Intervention Specialist (EIS) who will coordinate all therapy services, work with the child’s doctors, and connect the family with additional resources in the community based on their individual needs.

-Here, Helping Children is a Team Effort
+Here, Helping is a Team Effort

 Our mission is to ensure every child reaches their full potential, and our mission is only made possible through the enormous trust given by families.
 Helping children grow is a team effort, and effective teams are built on a foundation of trust.
 So come meet your team, and remember we’re here for children and their families.

-ECI Services for Children and Caregiver Support
+ECI Services for Children and

 Speech, Language & Feeding Therapy Services